-The council is committed to its Stronger Together Strategic Plan 2020-24, which sets out the vision and overarching priorities and objectives for the council.
-Preventing and tackling slavery and human trafficking cuts across all of the priorities within the Strategic Plan.
+The Council is committed to its Corporate Strategy 2024-28: Our City Our Wellbeing, which sets out the vision and overarching priorities and objectives for the council.
+Preventing and tackling slavery and human trafficking cuts across all of the priorities within the Corporate Strategy.

-The council's constitution determines the way in which the Council is organised to carry out its functions.
+The Council's constitution determines the way in which the Council is organised to carry out its functions.
 It explains the structures and decision making processes of the Council, and includes the rules and procedures that govern the conduct and expected behaviour of officers and elected members.

-The council holds a central register of all of its contracts and procures goods and services from various suppliers.
+The Council holds a central register of all of its contracts and procures goods and services from various suppliers.
 This is governed by the Council's Contract Procedure rules which require all relevant suppliers to confirm compliance with the Modern Day Slavery Act 2015.

-Corporate procurement staff have received training to ensure that, when procuring goods or services, as part of tender evaluation and ongoing contract management, they will consider the potential and likelihood of modern slavery throughout the entire supply chain.
+Corporate procurement staff have received extensive training to ensure that, when procuring goods or services, as part of tender evaluation and ongoing contract management, they will consider the potential and likelihood of modern slavery throughout the entire supply chain.